kkylasim/tdp-2025-carpark/README.md

 A full-stack web application that allows users to search for **carpark rates in Singapore** based on filters such as **night parking availability**, **carpark name**, and **region**.

+NOTE: A .env containing the URL to our publicly hosted PostgreSQL database on Supabase along with the API key is required for the data to be retrieved.
+However, it is NOT committed in this repo.

 ---

 ## 📌 Features